Ida May Fuller of Ludlow, Vt., received the first Social Security check on Jan. 31, 1940.

-Born on a farm outside of Ludlow, Ida May Fuller attended the Black River Academy in Rutland, Vt., where she was three years behind Calvin Coolidge.
-She worked for a while as a schoolteacher and in 1905 became a legal secretary.
+Born on a farm outside of Ludlow, Ida May Fuller attended the Black River Academy in Rutland, Vt., three years behind Calvin Coolidge.
+She worked for a while as a schoolteacher, then in 1905 began work as a legal secretary.
 She never married.

 Between 1937 and her retirement in 1939, she paid a total of $24.75 in Social Security payroll taxes.

 While running an errand on Nov.
-4, 1939 she dropped by the Rutland Social Security office to inqiuire.
-She was urged to apply for benefits, and she filed her claim.
+4, 1939 she dropped by the Rutland Social Security office to inquire.
+Urged to apply for benefits, she filed her claim.